-I grab my camera, always close to the patio door.
-I go out and stand still.
+I grab my camera, go outside and stand still.
 Watching, waiting.
-Trying to pinpoint where they flew to when I opened the door and startled them.
+Trying to pinpoint where they took off to when I opened the door and startled them.

-This is one of the most peaceful times of day for me.
-While many others are sleeping in on the weekend.
-No delivery trucks groaning down the road or alley next to my fence.
+This is one of the most peaceful times of day for me, the early morning hours of the weekend.
+There are no delivery trucks groaning down the road or alley next to my fence.